 Gain valuable resources for you, your students, and your colleagues by utilizing our Resource Quick Links

-In this world of LCAP, MTSS and too many other acronyms, a counselors role isis being highlighted more than ever.
-At the conference, Counselors will engage in learning around best practices, learning new techniques, and how to see themselves as a leader on campus.
+In this world of LCAP, LCFF, MTSS and too many other acronyms, a counselor's role is being highlighted more than ever.
+At the conference, counselors will engage in learning around best practices, learning new techniques, and how to see themselves as a leader on campus.

 - Explore the latest research and best practice in school counseling

 - Access a WACAC college fair with college admission officers on-hand to answer questions and share valuable insights into the process